ZetaCrush/CXcompress/README.md

 # Algorithm
 This is a dictionary compression algorithm; words are replaced with combinations of letters.
 Differing from other algorithms, the order of the letter symbols in the dictionary are determined by their frequency in text.
 A pre-determined order is used to save processing time.

+This dictionary structure increases the Zipfian characteristics of the transformed data, making it easier to compress

 # Usage (supports MacOS/Linux)
 ### Compilation
 ```